sharkwouter/oceanpop/BUILDING.md

 ## Playstation Portable

+**Note**: The PSP version is currently not working, because of some bugs in the SDL2 port.

 To build for the Playstation Portable latest version of the [PSPDEV SDK](https://github.com/pspdev/pspdev/releases) needs to be installed.

 To build execute the following commands from a terminal in the directory where the code is found: